Physics and astronomy

 Assessment modes: Unseen examination, Coursework

-- linear motion with uniform acceleration and the equations of motion, gravitational acceleration
+- Linear motion with uniform acceleration, the equations of motion and gravitational acceleration.

-- work and energy: work done by a constant force, the work-energy theorem and kinetic energy, potential energy, conservative and non-conservative forces, conservation of mechanical energy, power
+- Work and energy: work done by a constant force, the work-energy theorem, kinetic energy, potential energy, conservative and non-conservative forces and the conservation of mechanical energy.

-- linear momentum: linear momentum, impulse and conservation of linear momentum, elastic and inelastic collisions in one and two dimensions
+- Linear momentum: linear momentum, impulse, conservation of linear momentum and elastic and inelastic collisions in one and two dimensions.

-- rotational kinematics: angular displacement, angular velocity and angular acceleration, the equations of rotational kinematics with constant angular acceleration, rolling motion
+- Rotational kinematics: angular displacement, angular velocity, angular acceleration, the equations of rotational kinematics with constant angular acceleration and rolling motion.

-- statics of rigid bodies: torque, action of forces and torques on rigid bodies, rigid bodies in equilibrium, centre of mass and centre of gravity, stability
+- Statics of rigid bodies: torque, action of forces, torques on rigid bodies, rigid bodies in equilibrium, centre of mass, centre of gravity and stability.

-- rotational dynamics of rigid bodies: Newton's second law for rotation about a fixed axis, moment of inertia, work and kinetic energy associated with rotational motion, angular momentum of a rigid body and conservation of angular momentum.
+- Rotational dynamics of rigid bodies: Newton's second law for rotation about a fixed axis, the moment of inertia, work and kinetic energy associated with rotational motion, angular momentum of a rigid body and conservation of angular momentum.